 On July 21, 2016, the Corporation issued a 3% secured convertible debenture in the principal amount of \$3,000,000 to Kasten (note 5).
-The debenture matures no later than June 30, 2019, is secured against the property of the Corporation with interest payable monthly.
-The Corporation is currently discussing an extension to the maturity date of the debenture.
+The debenture was to mature no later than June 30, 2019 and is secured against the property of the Corporation.
+In June 2019, the debenture holder extended, at no cost to the Corporation, the maturity date of the debenture for one year subject to a 60 day notice period dependent on certain events occurring, with interest payable at maturity and has cancelled the conversion feature contained in the original debenture issued in 2016.